wildoctopus/DRLND/p3_collaboration/Report.md

 ### Future Improvements :
-Wile looking for different sources and reffering to few papers found that one can go with [Proximal Policy Optimization (PPO)](https://arxiv.org/abs/1707.06347) for this project.
+While looking for different sources and reffering to few papers found that one can go with [Proximal Policy Optimization (PPO)](https://arxiv.org/abs/1707.06347) for this project.
 Second, one can try to prioritized experience replay to improve the learning process.